-- 1. The applicant is a Looked After Child or Previously Looked After Child (see definitions Appendix 1) who has achieved the required academic standard (see definitions Appendix 1) as advised in the CCHS Entrance Test result letter posted to parents, irrespective of where they permanently live. - 2.
-The applicant has an Educational Health Care Plan (EHCP) and has reached the required academic standard (see definitions Appendix 1). - 3.
-Of the next 144, places will be allocated as follows: - (a) up to 30 places will be made available to applicants in receipt of pupil premium, who have reached the required academic standard (see definitions Appendix 1) as advised in the CCHS Entrance Test result letter and are living at a permanent home address within the 12.5-mile priority area of the School.
+- 1. The applicant is a Looked After Child or Previously Looked After Child (see definitions Appendix 1) who has achieved a score up to 5 marks below an eligible score, irrespective of where they permanently live. - 2.
+The applicant has an Educational Health Care Plan (EHCP) and has achieved an eligible score. - 3.
+Of the next 144, places will be allocated as follows:

+(a) up to 30 places will be made available to applicants in receipt of Pupil or Service Premium, who has achieved a score up to 5 marks below an eligible score and are living at a permanent home address within the 12.5-mile priority area of the School.
 The offer of a place is conditional upon the applicant living within the priority area (at their permanent home address) since 31st October in Year 6, which is the deadline for formal applications to the Local Authority.

-- b) the remaining places (of the 144) will be allocated to applicants that met the required academic standard in the CCHS Entrance Test and are living at a permanent home address within the 12.5-mile priority area of the School.
-The offer of a place is conditional upon the applicant living within the priority area (at their permanent home address) since 31st October in Year 6, which is the deadline for formal applications to the Local Authority. - 4.
-All remaining places (up to 36) will be allocated in descending score order from the Ranked List of Applicants irrespective of where they permanently live until all 180 places are filled.
+b) the remaining places (of the 144) will be allocated to applicants that have achieved an eligible score and are living at a permanent home address within the 12.5-mile priority area of the School.
+The offer of a place is conditional upon the applicant living within the priority area (at their permanent home address) since 31st October in Year 6, which is the deadline for formal applications to the Local Authority.

+4. All remaining places (up to 36) will be allocated in descending score order from the Ranked List of Applicants irrespective of where they permanently live until all 180 places are filled.